Federal Tax Incentives:

 Background

-The Taxpayer Certainty and Disaster Tax Relief Act of 2019, enacted as part of the Further Consolidated Appropriations Act, 2020, retroactively extended certain biodiesel fuel tax benefits through at least the end of 2020.
-In addition, the Act extended the excise tax credits and payments for biodiesel mixtures through December 31, 2022, and for alternative fuels through December 31, 2020.
-This includes the IRC § 40A biodiesel and renewable diesel fuels credit which is retroactively extended for fuel sold or used in calendar years 2018 through 2022.
+The Taxpayer Certainty and Disaster Tax Relief Act of 2019, enacted as part of the Further Consolidated Appropriations Act, 2020 (Pub.
+L. No. 116-94), retroactively extended certain biodiesel fuel tax benefits.
+Specifically, the IRC § 40A biodiesel and renewable diesel fuels credit was extended for fuel sold or used in calendar years 2018 through 2022.
+Excise tax credits for biodiesel mixtures under IRC § 6426(c) were extended through December 31, 2022, while credits for alternative fuels under IRC § 6426(d) and payments under IRC § 6427(e) were extended through December 31, 2020.
 See IRC § 40A(g).

 -